jlikens/tye-series/tye-talk-10-deploy-to-aks/README.md

 >If you get an error saying `Cannot apply manifests because kubectl is not installed.`, please follow the steps above to install `kubectl`.
 ```
 * The first time you deploy, a few things will happen:
-** First, you'll be prompted to enter a URI for Zipkin and Elastic
+  * First, you'll be prompted to enter a URI for Zipkin and Elastic
-*** Just enter in a dummy URI (it needs to be in a proper URI format) as Tye can't deploy these and they won't be used
+    * Just enter in a dummy URI (it needs to be in a proper URI format) as Tye can't deploy these and they won't be used
-** Second, you'll be prompted to deploy a new ingress-nginx instance.
+  * Second, you'll be prompted to deploy a new ingress-nginx instance.
 Choose `yes`.
-*** `Deploy ingress-nginx (y/n): y`
+    * `Deploy ingress-nginx (y/n): y`

 Once it's complete, you can verify that things were deployed:
 ```powershell
 kubectl get service
 ```

+You should see a line for each of the three APIs and one line each for the front-end client and server.

-After everything is out there and running, you can either check your Azure portal for the external ip of the new `ingress-ngnix-controller` service or run the following command:
+After everything is out there and running, you can either check your Azure portal for the external IP of the new `ingress-ngnix-controller` service or run the following command:
 ```powershell
 kubectl get service -o wide -A
 ```